minenux/minetest-mod-backpacks/README.md

 Adds backpacks made of wool and leather, that can **store anything but themselves** in an 16 slots inventory.
 The backpacks can only be accessed once they're placed.
 Picking them up preserves their contents.
 They obey regular protection rules.
+Development is at [https://git.minetest.io/minenux/minetest-mod-spawnrand](https://git.minetest.io/minenux/minetest-mod-spawnrand) codeberg is only for private developers, if you want to contribute go to git.minetest.io as must be!

 This mod started as a unification effors from forum original